openshift/machine-api-operator/README.md

            machine.openshift.io/cluster-api-machine-role: worker
            machine.openshift.io/cluster-api-machine-type: worker
            machine.openshift.io/cluster-api-machineset: cluster-worker-us-east-1a
+       unhealthyNodeConditions:
+       - name: Ready
+         status: Unknown
+         timeout: 300s
+       - name: Ready
+         status: "False"
+         timeout: 300s
      ```

+     Be aware, the list of unhealthy node conditions is always empty.
+     Please, make sure there is at least one condition specified.
+     Otherwise, node machine will get re-mediated.

   1. By default, the machine health check controller recognize only `NotReady` condition and will remove
      unhealthy machine after 5 minutes.
 If you want to customize unhealthy conditions you can create `node-unhealthy-conditions` config map, for example: